 It was for my office‘s worldwide marketing retreat where we gathered marketing people from different countries where the offices are located.
 From alignment on vision and mission to exchange best practices, the experience was rejuvenating.

 Those are not it.
-The reason why i smile was not just the retreat.
+The reason why I smile was not just the retreat.

 Solitude is a bliss.
 Alone, not lonely.

 Funny that one simple decision can lead you to many things.
-Imagine yourself walking in the same path everyday, then you got bored, then you decided to turn left in that alley.
-I decided to explore NY with someone that i just met in the JFK airport.
+Imagine yourself walking in the same path every day, then you got bored, then you decided to turn left in that alley.
+I decided to explore NY with someone that I just met in the JFK airport.

 And what did it take me to?
 Iconic places that I have always been curious and wanted to see, in one day!
 Time Square, Rockefeller, Grand Central Station, Liberty statue, Wallstreet, Chinatown, Little Italy, Central Park, and jazz cafe.
 (Not to forget my amazing Airbnb in Midtown).
 Extremely happy to tick on my bucket list.